jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Tabloid Jackal/3 Password/README.md

 ## TL;DR Summary

-- A binary called boltctl was executed in the context of the managing editor
+- A binary called boltctl was executed in the context of the managing editor.
-- That binary tricked the user into entering their (sudo) password by mimicking a sudo password prompt
+- That binary tricked the user into entering their (sudo) password by mimicking a sudo password prompt.
-- The encrypted password is sent as a payload in an IPV4 broadcast packet
+- The encrypted password is sent as a payload in an IPV4 broadcast packet.
-- The encryption is based on a custom PRNG and a single byte XOR cipher
+- The encryption is based on a custom PRNG and a single byte XOR cipher.
+- Reverse Engineering the custom PRNG and cipher allows for decryption of the recorded packet's payload.

 ## Analysis